-Show the first screen of the app, and tell children that you will be hearing the next chapter of The Allen Adventure.
+Show the first screen of the iPad or Android tablet, and tell children that you will be hearing the next chapter of The Allen Adventure.
 Remind children that as you read the story there will be things to do and time to talk about the story in the group.
 Jump to Chapter 2 in the menu.